Difference Between Internal Audit and External Audit

 |Users of the Audit Reports||Management is the one that mainly uses the audit report to identify loopholes before that gets captured and reported in the external audit.||The members, shareholders, the public at large, etc. are some of the stakeholders that use external audit reports.|

-External Audit and Internal Audit are not opposed to each other.
+External audits and internal audits are not opposed to each other.
 Rather, they complement one another.
 External Auditor may use the work that is conducted in the internal audit if he thinks fit, but it will not reduce the scope and the responsibility of the external auditor.
 Internal Audit acts as a check on the process and the activities of the business and aids by advising on different matters to gain operational efficiency.

-This has a been a guide to Internal Audit vs External Audit.
-Here we discuss the top difference between Internal Audit and External Audit along with infographics and comparison table.
+This has been a guide to Internal Audit vs External Audit.
+Here we discuss the top difference between internal audit and external audit along with infographics and comparison table.
 You may also have a look at the following articles –

 - Example of Sample Audit Report Format

 - Example of Audit Report Contents Format

 - Liability vs Debt | Top Differences